Installation#

 The first time you run a project command, uv will create a virtual environment and a uv.lock

-file in the project directory.
-The complete project structure will look like this.
+After running the command, your project structure will look like this.

 ├── .venv